Rakib1415/chat-application-app/README.md

-# Chat Application using web socket technology
+# Chat Application

-##This application is used to conversation two user with others.##
+## This application is used to conversation two user with others.Its created using web socket technology.##